-- 5.1 A member of the public may give written notice to the General Manager at least seven (7) days before an ordinary Council Meeting of a question to be asked at that meeting. - 5.2 A member of the public can ask no more than four (4) questions per meeting. - 5.3 A member of the public can speak for no longer than five (5) minutes per meeting. - 5.4 The Chairperson of an ordinary Council meeting will address questions on notice submitted by members of the public and invite any members of the public present at the meeting to ask questions relating to the activities of the Council. - 5.5 Questions from the public must be clear and concise.
-The question must be asked first and then any supporting explanation provided must directly relate to the question in a clear and concise manner. - 5.6 Questions must relate to the business of Council as a whole and not be directed to a particular Councillor and how they are discharging their duties as a Councillor. - 5.7 General statements from the public are not permitted during public question time. - 5.8 The Chairperson will require a question from a member of the public asked at the meeting to be put in writing and provided at that meeting. - 5.9 A question by any member of the public under this regulation and an answer to that question are not to be debated at the ordinary Council meeting. - 5.10 The Chairperson of an ordinary Council meeting may refuse to accept a question from a member of the public and if the Chairperson refuses to accept a question they must give reasons for doing so.
+- 5.1 A member of the public may give written notice to the General Manager at least seven (7) days before an ordinary Council Meeting of a question to be asked at that meeting. - 5.2 A member of the public can ask no more than four (4) questions per meeting. - 5.3 The Chairperson of an ordinary Council meeting will address questions on notice submitted by members of the public and invite any members of the public present at the meeting to ask questions relating to the activities of the Council. - 5.4 A question asked at a meeting is to: - 5.4.1 Be concise; and - 5.4.2 Be clear; and - 5.4.3 Not be a statement; and - 5.4.4 Have minimal preamble - 5.5 A question must relate to the activities of the Council as a whole and not be directed to a particular Councillor and how they are discharging their duties as a Councillor. - 5.6 General statements from the public are not permitted during public question time. - 5.7 The Chairperson will require a question from a member of the public asked at the meeting to be put in writing and provided at that meeting. - 5.8 A question by any member of the public under this regulation and an answer to that question are not to be debated at the ordinary Council meeting. - 5.9 The Chairperson of an ordinary Council meeting may refuse to accept a question from a member of the public and if the Chairperson refuses to accept a question they must give reasons for doing so.